 Willis, Ian, presented a paper at the Australian Historical Association 2006 Biennial Conference at the Australian National University on Genres of History.
 The paper title was “Looking at Regional Identities on the Homefront” and concerned the role of country newspapers as an important historical source.
 He used the case study of the Camden News and Camden Advertiser, during World War II.
 The paper examined the regional identity of conservatism and its representation in the wartime reporting in Camden press as patriotism.

 Retailing in Camden took its lead from England.
-At the village level the market stall turned into the high street shop.
-All goods were kept behind the counter, customers were served by male shop assistants and goods were delivered to the customer’s home.
+At the village level, the market stall turned into a high-street shop.
+All goods were kept behind the counter, customers were served by male shop assistants, and goods were delivered to the customer’s home.

 Shopping in Camden was a rather dull affair by all accounts.
 The methods of retailing in Camden had changed little from the 19th century.